 They are easy to tell apart – the Modern Single Cuts do not have open culets.

 Antique diamonds were cut by hand under dim light, so they were malformed, ill-proportioned stones with uneven facets and poor symmetry.
 Some think this was the secret of their charm, but others disagree.
 Today, Antique Single Cuts are found filling up tight spots in vintage jewelry.

 Modern Single Cuts are fashioned using high-precision technology.
 They have perfect symmetry and command a premium price.

 The diamonds used in modern jewelry are typically Full Cut diamonds.
 Each tiny stone is the replica of a large round brilliant.
 As the diamond’s size gets smaller, its facets shrink so much that its reflections blend into a single point of light.
 In other words, they lose their brilliance which is the diamond’s ability to blink.

 Today, Single Cuts are used exclusively in ultra-high-end jewelry pieces and hands and dials of luxury watches.
 Single Cuts burst with brilliance and fire – they form a repeating pattern of facet reflections giving pavés a fabric-like texture.

 The first Pear Shape was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
 The cut was a variation of a Rose Cut but with a point.

 The True Antique Pears are not Briolettes or Rose Cuts.
 Instead, they have tables, crowns, and pavilions.
 Their point is usually blunted or rounded, and they have large open culets.

-They are hard to come by, and if you ever find one, do not let these marvelous and unique stones out of your sight.
+They are hard to come by, and if you ever find one, do not let the marvelous and unique stone out of your sight.